microsoft/RD-Agent/docs/installation_and_configuration.rst

 - `EMBEDDING_MODEL`: The model name of the embedding model.

 The `CHAT_MODEL` and `EMBEDDING_MODEL` parameters will be passed into LiteLLM's completion function.

-Therefore, the model names must match those allowed by LiteLLM.
+Therefore, when utilizing models provided by different providers, first review the interface configuration of LiteLLM.
+The model names must match those allowed by LiteLLM.

 Additionally, you need to set up the the additional parameters for the respective model provider, and the parameter names must align with those required by LiteLLM.